-- We will continue to pressure health officials to revise their guidelines for prescribing cannabis, to make safe legal access easier for both patients and doctors.
+- Pressure health officials to revise their guidelines for prescribing cannabis, to make safe legal access easier for both patients and doctors.

-- We will lobby Pharmac to subsidise medicinal cannabis products (as it did with Herceptin and Keytruda) and/or subsidise individual patients who have obtained legal approval.
+- Ask Pharmac to subsidise medicinal cannabis products (as it did with Herceptin and Keytruda) and/or subsidise individual patients who have obtained legal approval.

-- NORML’s position is to promote treating medicinal cannabis as a herbal remedy, not a pharmaceutical.
-Once the new Health and Supplementary Products Bill becomes law, we will ask the Director-General of Health to declare raw natural medicinal cannabis to be a herbal remedy.
+- Promote treating medicinal cannabis as a herbal remedy, not a pharmaceutical.
+If the new Health and Supplementary Products Bill becomes law we will ask the Director-General of Health to declare raw natural medicinal cannabis to be a herbal remedy.

-- NORML will help provide support for health practitioners so they can better respond to patient needs.
+- Provide support for health practitioners so they can better respond to patient needs.
 This will include developing an information pack for practitioners and running an information booth at the North Island GP Conference, 10-12 June in Rotorua.

-- Annual Conference – either June or November
+- Annual Conference – usually June or November

 - Printing new leaflets and stickers for free distribution